Monallabs-org/ofjustpy-page-styeditor/docs/developer_docs.rst

 1. pse.create_endpoint to use pse services
 2. pse.create_endpoint requires that the component be in separate file "wp_components'
+3. `oj.load_app` should be called in the components file

 Bits and Pieces